Hop til indhold

 Corporate bonds

 Corporate bonds are bonds issued by companies with varying credit ratings.
-At You Invest, you can invest in investment grade bonds, which are bonds with a higher credit rating, or high yield bonds, which are bonds with a lower credit rating.
-As a result, investment grade bonds will typically yield a lower interest rate – and thus return – than high yield bonds.
-You can invest in both PFA-managed index-tracking corporate bonds and externally managed corporate bonds at You Invest.
+At You Invest, you can invest in investment-grade bonds, which are bonds with a higher credit rating, or high yield bonds, which are bonds with a lower credit rating.
+As a result, investment- grade bonds will typically yield a lower interest rate – and thus return – than high yield bonds.
+In return, investment-grade bonds come with a lower risk due to the higher credit ratings.

 Index bonds

 Index bonds are bonds whose value – and thus return – depends on the ongoing inflation trend, i.e. price trends in society.
-That makes index bonds an option for those who want to protect their investment against inflation.
+That makes index bonds an option for those who want to protect their investment directly against inflation in Europe.

 Government bonds

-Government bonds are bonds issued by governments, and they are therefore often considered a safer investment.
+Government bonds are bonds issued by governments, and they are therefore often considered a very safe investment.
 However, government bonds issued by countries with low credit ratings will constitute a more uncertain investment than government bonds issued by countries with high credit ratings.

 Mortgage credit bonds